thomas-k-cameron/thomas-k-cameron/README.md

 I've built one that works with Moscow exchange and Osaka Exchange in the past, so I'm trying to make something that works with every data format.

 ### Hakcer Detection
-I'm trying to build an algorithm that detects hackers.
+I'm trying to build an algorithm that detects hackers on CSGO.
-I was able to discover that replay
 This is going to take some time and rpeo is currently private.